How did we get to this point?

 - Corporate Manipulation of Cultural & Political Values

 - Environmental/Liberal Backlash in Rural Communities

 - The Power of the Jobs vs. Environment Debate

 In addition to presentations and lectures, screenings of the documentary film Blood on the Mountain (www.bloodonthemountain.com) will be offered.*

-Donations are also being accepted to pay travel and living expenses so that speaking engagements can be offered to groups and venues at reduced rates, or for free where honorariums cannot be obtained.
+Donations are being accepted to pay travel and living expenses and to allow presentations to be offered to groups and venues at reduced rates, or for free where honorariums cannot be obtained.

 For more information, or to schedule a speaking engagement, please use the contact form on the 2017-18 Tour page.